On average, your neighbors pay $125 a month.See Your Rates

-QuoteWizard helps consumers compare quotes from both national insurance companies and local agents.
-Comparing quotes can help you find cheap car insurance rates near Houston, Texas.
-You can save up to 40% on your premium.
+QuoteWizard helps consumers compare quotes from national insurance companies and local agents.
+Comparing quotes helps you find cheap car insurance rates near Houston, Texas.
+You can save up to 40% on your premium by using QuoteWizard.

 Last year, 64,413 residents used QuoteWizard to compare auto insurance quotes in Houston, TX from multiple companies to find the lowest rates.

-These are the most common car insurance companies reported by the 64,413 QuoteWizard users in Houston, Texas last year.
-Of these users, 12,915 were uninsured when they requested a quote.
+These are the most popular car insurance companies reported by QuoteWizard users in Houston, Texas last year.
+Of these 64,413 drivers using QuoteWizard, 12,915 were uninsured when they requested a quote.

 Other popular Houston, Texas car insurance companies: MetLife, Safeco, Country Financial, American Family, 21st Century, Texas Farm Bureau, and Hartford.